vadim-za/zt4i-libs/cc/doc/howto/intrusive-trees.md

         .field1 = value1,
         .field2 = value2,
     };
-    const insertion_result = tree.insertNode(node);
+    const insertion_result = tree.insertNode(node, .{});
+    if(insertion_result.success) {
+        // insertion_result.node contains the inserted node
-    if(!insertion_result.success) {
+    } else {
+        // insertion_result.node contains the conflicting node
         alloc.destroy(node);
     }
 ```
-The insertion will fail if a node with an equal key is already contained in the tree.
-It is possible to avoid the node construction prior to the moment where it is established that the key is not present in the tree yet.
-One could either manually run a search for the key through the tree (but that will cause unnecessary overhead of performing the same search twice: once to check for the key's presence and once again to the insert the node), or one could use the `insert()` (rather than the `insertNode()`) method.
+The insertion will fail if a node with an equal key is already contained in the tree, in which case the code above will destroy the node that we just created, which seems a bit inefficient.
+It is possible to delay the node construction until to the moment where it is established that the key is not present in the tree yet.
+Of course one could manually run a search for the key through the tree, but that will create another overhead of performing the same search twice (once to check for the key's presence and once again to the insert the node).
+Another option is to the `insert()` (rather than the `insertNode()`) method.
 The `insert()` method instead of accepting a node accepts an inserter functor:
 ```
     const Inserter = struct {
         alloc: std.mem.Allocator,